Muhammad al-Nasir

 Muhammad al-Nasir (محمد الناصر, Muḥammad an-Nāṣir, c.
 1182 – 1213) was the fourth Almohad Caliph from 1199 until his death.
 Contemporary Christians referred to him as Miramamolín.
+He took the regnal title of al-Nāṣir li-Dīn Allāh.

 On 25 January 1199, al-Nasir's father Abu Yusuf Yaqub al-Mansur died; al-Nasir was proclaimed the new Caliph that very day.
 Al-Nasir inherited from his father an empire that was showing signs of instability.
 Because of his father's victories against the Christians in the Iberian Peninsula (Al-Andalus), he was temporarily relieved from serious threats on that front and able to concentrate on combating and defeating Banu Ghaniya attempts to seize Ifriqiya (Tunisia).
-Needing, after this, to deal with problems elsewhere in the empire, he appointed Abu Mohammed ibn Abi Hafs as the governor of Ifriqiya, so unwittingly inaugurating the rule of the Hafsid dynasty there, which lasted until 1574.
+Needing, after this, to deal with problems elsewhere in the empire, he appointed Abu Muhammad Abd al-Wahid as the governor of Ifriqiya, so unwittingly inaugurating the rule of the Hafsid dynasty there, which lasted until 1574.

+Biography

 Dynasty and Iberian presence

 He now had to turn his attention back to Iberia, to deal with a Crusade proclaimed by Pope Innocent III at the request of King Alfonso VIII of Castile.
 This resulted in his defeat by a Christian coalition at the Battle of Las Navas de Tolosa (1212).
 He died the following year, and was succeeded by his young son Yusuf al-Mustansir, born of Christian slave Qamar.